EONS Advocacy Working Group

 Advocacy Working Group Objectives and Actions (updated September 2022):

-|By the end of 2020, the WG will have explored and described cancer nursing education and how it is regulated for all EONS member countries.
-As a parallel process EONS will explore how a Cancer Nursing Education Framework can be “translated” in the Common Training Framework
+|By the end of 2023, the WG will have explored and described cancer nursing education and how it is regulated for all EONS member countries.||Continue to describe and present differences in cancer nursing education across Europe through the Cancer Nursing Index 2022, safety questionnaire etc.|

 |By 2023 the EONS Cancer Nursing Education Framework will be implemented in minimum 10 EU member states – to get the status of a Common Training Framework in EU|

-- Identify and collaborate with the EU Committees that deal with issues of concern to EONS, cancer nurses and people with cancer||PrEv-can EONS work-place accreditation tool Be involved in the development of EUs Beating Cancer Plan|
+|Continue to advocate for cancer nursing on European level.
+Identify and collaborate with the European stakeholders that deal with issues of concern to EONS, cancer nurses and people with cancer||PrEv-can EONS work-place accreditation tool Be involved in the development of EUs Beating Cancer Plan|

 |Advocate to healthier working environments, health looking behaviors and the role of oncology nursing on prevention||PrEvCan Collaborating with IARC in the development of their online cancer prevention education.|

 |To raise awareness of the specific needs of YCNs||Actively collaborate with the YCN network and support their activities (webinars, twitter chats, mentoring program, etc).|